 In the movie side of things, first story was incorporated into the backstory of thirteenth James Bond

 film, with a hint of the second one as well.
-Fourth story was implemented to the beginning of fifteenth
+Third story was grafted onto the beginning of the fifteenth

 - Driven to Suicide: After their marriage went completely sour, Smythe's wife killed herself by overdosing on sleeping pills.
 Dexter Smythe himself is also in process of doing the same, albeit by more slower path of drinking himself to death.

 - Everything's Squishier with Cephalopods: An octopus that Smythe has nicknamed "Pussy" resides in the area that he owns.
 He is fascinated by it, and after he is fatally stung by a scorpion fish, decides to try his experiment of feeding it.
 They end up "shaking hands", and he dies.

 - Hollywood Density: Subverted.
 Smythe carried a briefcase containing gold to bypass customs.
 He took amphetamines to be able to lift it easily enough to conceal its weight.

 - It's Personal: Bond took the job of finding Smythe because the man he killed was a Parental Substitute for him in the past.

 - Leave Behind a Pistol: Bond tells Smythe that he has a week before the authorities will apprehend him.
 He comes to realization that Bond is giving him a chance to kill himself, thus keeping things tidier for the paperwork.